pagkly/Zed/Investopedia3/Upper Management Definition.md

 Upper Management Definition
 ## What is Upper Management?

 Upper management includes individuals and teams that are responsible for making the primary decisions within a company.
-Personnel considered to be part of a company's upper management are at the top of the [corporate ladder](https://www.investopedia.com/terms/c/corporate-ladder.asp) and carry a degree of responsibility greater than lower level personnel.
-Upper management members are imbued with powers given by the company's [shareholders](https://www.investopedia.com/terms/s/shareholder.asp) or [board of directors](https://www.investopedia.com/terms/b/boardoftrustees.asp).
+Personnel considered to be part of a company's upper management are at the top of the [[corporate ladder]](https://www.investopedia.com/terms/c/corporate-ladder.asp) and carry a degree of responsibility greater than lower level personnel.
+Upper management members are imbued with powers given by the company's [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp) or [[board of directors]](https://www.investopedia.com/terms/b/boardoftrustees.asp).
 Examples of upper management personnel include CEOs, CFOs and COOs.

 ## Understanding Upper Management